TimZoet/SOL-manual/modules/mesh/meshes.rst

 :code:`isIndexed` should return whether the mesh has an index buffer.
 Again, none of the index buffer related methods are called if :code:`false` is returned.

+The :code:`getVertexBufferHandles` and :code:`getVertexBufferOffsets` append to a :code:`std::vector`.
+This is mainly to reduce the number of small allocations that would be made otherwise.

 Queue Family Ownership
 ----------------------